 Top Tips for Flying with an Infant – Should You Buy Baby a Seat?

-I think you should buy an extra seat for baby if you can swing it at all.
+I think you should buy an extra seat for the baby if you can swing it at all.
 We always did this when traveling with ours even when they were teeny tiny.
 Why spend the extra money?
-In case of ‘what if’….
+In the case of ‘what if’….

 What if baby falls asleep?
 You can put them down to sleep snuggled safely in their car seat while you catch a few winks yourself or eat dinner….with both hands!

-The main and most important reason to buy baby a seat is ….what if there is severe turbulence?
+The main and most important reason to buy the baby a seat is ….what if there is severe turbulence?
 We often hear the captain ask us to keep our seat belts fastened and encounter a few bumpy moments.
 Thankfully severe turbulence is rare but when you encounter it the effects can be deadly.
 Buckled in a car seat is the safest place for baby to be on a plane in case of severe turbulence.

 If you DO decide to carry baby on your lap during the flight, consider a safety vest like the Baby B’air.
 I’ve tried this product and loved it.
-When baby was nursing or otherwise out of the car seat I felt safer with baby still attached to me.
-It is uncomfortable to think about what could happen to baby during severe turbulence but as parents we have to keep baby safe.
+When the baby was nursing or otherwise out of the car seat I felt safer with the baby still attached to me.
+It is uncomfortable to think about what could happen to the baby during severe turbulence but as parents, we have to keep baby safe.
 Just like in a car – you can’t hold on to baby like you think you can.